Thewbi/ULX3S/sdram/README.md

 In other words, if you do not plan to reuse the row.
 If auto precharge is active the row is close right after the command implicitly and no explicit PREACHARGE command needs to be executed.
 Auto precharge is activated by setting the 10th address bit A[10] to a HIGH value.

+The process to WRITE to memory is:

+1. Go through the initialization steps (only once).
+1. Call the ACTIVE command for bank, row.
+1. CALL the WRITE command for the column and to optionally activate auto-precharge.
+1. Write data via DQ (the port for data)
+1. Call the PRECHARGE command to writeback the data and to close the row.

+The process to READ from memory is:

+1. Go through the initialization steps (only once).
+1. Call the ACTIVE command for bank, row
+1. Call the READ command for column and to optionally activate auto-precharge.
+1. Read data from DQ (the port for data)
+1. Call the PRECHARGE command to close the row.

+Make sure to wait the defined time-frames in between each step as the datasheet requests in order to get the chip to actually execute the steps correctly.

 It is enough to provide the command and settings on the ports of the SDRAM module for a single clock cycle.
 The SDRAM chip will start to execute the command.
 To keep the SDRAM module to